The word ‘break‘ can mean many different things. As a verb, the meaning is to separate (by accident or due to age) or interrupt.

 meaning – escape from somewhere

-example – My face has broken out in spots since I tried a new face cream. - break something down
+example – Spots have broken out all over my face since I tried a new face cream.

 meaning – divide into smaller parts